Testing by Betting while Borrowing and Bargaining: Adding borrowing to testing by betting

-Recall that in the previous setting without borrowing in \cref{sec:noborrow}, the wealth process is a nonnegative martingale under $\Ph$.
-In our current case with borrowing, we have the following proposition on the more general relation between these three processes.
+Recall that in the previous setting without borrowing in \cref{sec:noborrow}, the wealth process is a nonnegative martingale under $\Ph$ {and a nonnegative supermartingale under $\Ps$}.
+In our current case with borrowing, we have the following easy-to-note fact on the more general relation between these three processes.